reskin89/docs/docs/content/concepts/faq/index.md

 ### Is Kubernetes required to use Radius?

 Currently yes.
-Although Radius is architected to run on any platform, today Kubernetes is the only hosting platform for Radius for the Radius control-plane and for containerized workloads.
+Although Radius is architected to run on any platform, today Kubernetes is the only hosting platform for the Radius control-plane and for containerized workloads.
 In the future, we plan to support other hosting platforms for serverless platforms.

 ### Can I incrementally adopt, or "try out" Radius?